CANFLUX/pipeline-documentation/4_Install_Matlab.md

 ## Install Matlab on your local computer

-Currently, Matlab is necessary to run the data cleaning scripts.
+Currently, it is necessary to use Matlab to run the data cleaning scripts.

-* First, check which Matlab version is currently recommended for the pipeline code [link to Software_Overview_Current_Recommended_Versions.md].
+* First, check which Matlab version is currently recommended for the pipeline code [XXX link to Software_Overview_Current_Recommended_Versions.md].
 This is important so that all the pipeline code runs correctly.

-* Visit [this website](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html) for details on how to install Matlab, or contact your systems administrator for help.
+* Visit <a href="https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html" target="_blank">this website</a> for details on how to install Matlab, or contact your systems administrator for help.

 * Make sure you install Matlab with the following toolboxes only:
-a.
-Signal Processing
-b.
-Curve fitting
+    1. Curve fitting
+    2. Global Optimization
+    3. Optimization
+    4. Signal Processing
-c.
-Statistics and Machine Learning
+    5. Statistics and Machine Learning
-d.
-Optimization
-e.
-Global Optimization
-f.
-If you see something else that you may want to try, go for it (Neural Networks,…) but having all the toolboxes installed is a waste of your disk space.
+    6. If you see something else that you may want to try, go for it (e.g., Neural Networks,…) but having every available toolbox installed is a waste of your disk space.

-* If you already have the correct version of Matlab on your local computer, you can install the necessary toolboxes using the “Add-Ons” button in the “Home” tab within Matlab (or use the “Add-Ons” button to get additional toolboxes down the line).
+* If you already have the correct version of Matlab on your local computer, you can install the necessary toolboxes using the “Add-Ons” button in the “Home” tab within Matlab.

+* When you have Matlab along with the relevant toolboxes installed, you are ready to configure it to use with the Biomet.net library.

-Note: you can have more than one version of Matlab on your computer in case you prefer to use another version of Matlab for other projects.
+NOTE: you can have more than one version of Matlab on your computer in case you prefer to use another version of Matlab for other projects.